dimitriskr/cloud-db/README.md

 Check the [Install file](docs/INSTALL.md) for more information

 ## Warning
-There's a bug in sorting the studens.
-The grades are saved as string and proper sorting cannot take place
+There's a bug in sorting the students.
+The grades are saved as string and proper sorting cannot take place.
+ShareDB uses JSON0 OT Type which has limited